Lundalogik/LimeBootstrap/README.md

 ```

-##HTML Elements
-LIME bootstrap supports all Twitter bootstrap elements but has also a few special elements.
-Please see the [Twitter bootstrap](http://getbootstrap.com/components/) documentation for additional info

 ###The header section colors
 The header section is the colorful header of each actionpad.
 The following colors are provided: